BrightHome Advisor

 FAQ

-Is it dangerous if a GFCI keeps tripping?
+Is it dangerous if a GFCI outlet won’t reset?

 It can be.
-It may be preventing shock.
-If it won’t reset, trips with nothing plugged in, or you notice heat, burning smells, buzzing, or water intrusion, stop and call a licensed electrician.
+A GFCI that will not reset may be detecting a fault or may have failed internally.
+If it will not reset, trips with nothing plugged in, or shows heat, burning smells, buzzing, or water intrusion, stop using the circuit and call a licensed electrician.

 Can one GFCI control other outlets in different rooms?